rtlabs-com/p-net/doc/multiple_ports.rst

             | eth0 | eth1 |
             +------+------+

-p-net supports multiple Ethernet ports.
+P-Net supports multiple Ethernet ports.
 To use multiple ports, these shall be grouped into a bridge.
 In such a configuration the management port / main network interface is the bridge and the Ethernet interfaces are named physical ports.